 EH PhD PHS Doctoral Student Timetable PROGRESS DUE DATE-GI (Those students who have not completed a Master of Science degree at the Harvard Chan School of Public Health) DUE DATE-G3 (Those students who have completed a SM degree at the Harvard Chan School of Public Health.
-Applicable to most G3s; contact field of study administrator for confirmation) 1 Submission of Prospective Program Form End of 2nd semester By the end of Fall 2 2 Field of Study Written Qualifying Examination (PQE I) Late May/Early June of 2 nd year Late May/Early June of 1st year 3 Submission of Final Program Form End of 4 th semester following successful completion of the Field of Study written exam.
+Applicable to mos G3s; contact field of study administrator for confirmation 1 Submission of Prospective Program Form End of 2nd semester By the end of Fall 2 2 Field of Study Written Qualifying Examination (PQE I) Late May/Early June of 2 nd year Late May/Early June of 1st year 3 Submission of Final Program Form End of 4 th semester following successful completion of the Field of Study written exam.
 End of 2nd Semester following successful completion of the Field of Study written exam.
 4 Present your Dissertation Proposal to the EH Faculty.
-(Contact Barbara Zuckerman regarding scheduling) Prior to the Oral/PQE Exam Prior to the Oral/PQE Exam 5 Submission of PhD PHS Program Oral Qualifying (PQE II) Examination Scheduling Form At least 4 weeks prior to the oral exam At least 4 weeks prior to the oral exam 6 Completion of PhD PHS Program Oral Qualifying (PQE) Exam Must be taken and passed prior to the end of the 5 th semester Must be taken and passed prior to the end of the 3 rd semester 7 Submission of Nominations for Dissertation Advisory Committee (DAC) By January 15 th of the 6 th semester By January 15 th of the 4 th semester 8 Submission of Progress Report Form and In-Person Meetings with Dissertation Advisory Committee (DAC) Due every 3 months from the date of the PhD PHS Program oral qualifying exam through dissertation defense date Due every 3 months fromthe date of the PhD PHS Program oral qualifying exam throughdissertation defense date 9 Submission of Application for Degree Form See GSAS deadlines and procedures See GSAS deadlines and procedures 10 Submission of Dissertation Scheduling Form Send signed form to Barbara at least 4 weeks prior to defense date.
+[Contact Shaun Heller (shaunheller@hsph.harvard.edu) regarding scheduling your presentation] Prior to the Oral/PQE Exam Prior to the Oral/PQE Exam 5 Submission of PhD PHS Program Oral Qualifying (PQE II) Examination Scheduling Form At least 4 weeks prior to the oral exam At least 4 weeks prior to the oral exam 6 Completion of PhD PHS Program Oral Qualifying (PQE) Exam Must be taken and passed prior to the end of the 5 th semester Must be taken and passed prior to the end of the 3 rd semester 7 Submission of Nominations for Dissertation Advisory Committee (DAC) By January 15 th of the 6 th semester By January 15 th of the 4 th semester 8 Submission of Progress Report Form and In-Person Meetings with Dissertation Advisory Committee (DAC) Due every 3 months from the date of the PhD PHS Program oral qualifying exam through dissertation defense date Due every 3 months from the date of the PhD PHS Program oral qualifying exam through dissertation defense date 9 Submission of Application for Degree Form See GSAS deadlines and procedures See GSAS deadlines and procedures 10 Submission of Dissertation Scheduling Form Send signed form to Barbara at least 4 weeks prior to defense date.
 Include electronic draft copy of dissertation with introduction, 3 papers, and conclusion Send signed form to Barbara at least 4 weeks prior to defense date.
-Include electronic draft copy of dissertation with introduction, 3 papers, and conclusion

-Prior to the end of the 8 th semester in accordance Prior to the end of the 8 th semester in accordance with 11 Dissertation Defense with GSAS deadlines and procedures for GSAS deadlines and procedures for submission of submission of electronic dissertation electronic dissertation.
-NOTE: it is expected that G3s may complete their dissertation prior to the end of the 8 semester.
+Include electronic draft copy of dissertation with introduction, 3 papers, and conclusion 11 Dissertation Defense Prior to the end of the 8 th semester in accordance with GSAS deadlines and procedures for submission of electronic dissertation Prior to the end of the 8 th semester in accordance with GSAS deadlines and procedures for submission of electronic dissertation.
+NOTE: it is expected that G3s may complete their dissertation prior to the end of the 8 th semester.